Stronger Polarization for the Deletion Channel: High probability of

-We state and prove the following Lemma, as a supplementary reading for Subsection~\ref{subsectionGBMprob}.
-This lemma states that the $\GBM$ event, i.e.\ the event where the middle bit in the TDC output is a GB bit, occurs with high probability. \begin{lemma}[Upper bounding $\sqrt{\Prb(\GBMc)}$] Let $\bfX$ be of length $N=2^n$ and drawn as described in Lemma~\ref{lemmaStep}.
-Let $\bfY^*$ be the TDC output for input $g(\bfX,n_0,\xi)$.
-Let $\GBM$ be the event defined in Subsection~\ref{subsec:GBM}.
-For a fixed deletion rate $\delta\in(0,1)$ and a guard-band length parameter $0<\xi<\frac{1}{6}$ used in \eqref{ln}, there exists an $\nthtwo(\xi,\delta)$, which is a function of the input distribution as well, such that:
+We now prove Lemma~\ref{lemma_PrnegGBM}.
+This lemma states that the $\GBM$ event, i.e.\ the event where the middle bit in the TDC output is a bit from the middle GB, occurs with high probability.